-We've all become enmeshed in media and technology in our real lives (step away from your iPad, parents!), but vacation can be a time to unplug or at least limit the time you spend wired in the interest of having more face time with the people you love.
+We've all become enmeshed in media and technology in our real lives (step away from your iPhone, parents!), but vacation can be a time to unplug or at least limit the time you spend wired in the interest of having more face time with the people you love.

 If you decide to leave the laptop and tablet at home, chances are you'll be able to use a device at the home of someone you're visiting or your hotel's business center.
 And anyway, you'd still have your smartphone for looking up Yelp reviews for dinner, tomorrow's weather forecast and your flight status.